dhhepting/dhhepting.github.io/_works/bibtex/2004-05-HepHoeBer-A-Unified-Framework-for-the-Presentation-of-Environmental-Risk-Information.md

 ---
 layout: bibtex-default
 citekey: 2004-05-HepHoeBer
-title: A Unified Framework for the Presentation of Environmental Risk Information (2004)
+title: "A Unified Framework for the Presentation of Environmental Risk Information (2004)"
-breadcrumb: A Unified Framework for the Presentation of Environmental Risk Information (2004)
+breadcrumb: "A Unified Framework for the Presentation of Environmental Risk Information (2004)"
 category: techreport
 projects:
  - enviromatics